 Creating an event map for IBM Guardium events

-Event mapping is required for a number of IBM® Guardium® events.
+Event mapping is needed for some IBM® Guardium® events.
 Due to the customizable nature of policy rules, most events, except the default policy events do not contain a predefined IBM QRadar® Identifier (QID) map to categorize security events.

 About this task